ISISNeutronMuon/MDANSE/Doc/pages/parameters.rst

 Specifies the order of a numerical derivative used for interpolation.

 Normally it is used for calculating atom velocities from their positions.
 Values from 1 to 5 are allowed.
-If exact velocities are provided in the trajectory file, you can choose to use them by setting this to 0.
+If MD engine velocities are provided in the trajectory file, you can choose to use them by setting this to 0.

-The velocities calculated from atom positions have a tendency to be underestimated compared to the real values in the simulation, and the error in the calculation increases quickly with the size of the trajectory time step.
+The velocities calculated from atom positions have a tendency to be underestimated compared to the values used by the MD engine in the simulation, and the error in the calculation increases quickly with the size of the trajectory time step.